The Western Ontario and McMaster Universities Osteoarthritis Index (WOMAC).

-WOMAC has been used extensively in research studies, undergone rigorous psychometric validation, and is frequently utilized in many clinical trials.
-Additionally, WOMAC has been recognized by the Outcome Measures in Rheumatoid Arthritis Clinical Trials group (OMERACT) and Osteoarthritis Research Society International (OARSI), alongside many other regulatory bodies and agencies.
+Since its development, WOMAC has been used extensively in research studies, undergone rigorous psychometric validation and is frequently utilized in many clinical trials.
+Additionally, the WOMAC has been recognized by the Outcome Measures in Rheumatoid Arthritis Clinical Trials group (OMERACT) and Osteoarthritis Research Society International (OARSI), alongside many other regulatory bodies and agencies.

-Developed over 20 years ago, WOMAC has been revised multiple times to its most current version, 3.1.
-The current WOMAC survey is comprised of 24 items divided into three subscales: Pain (5 items), stiffness (2 items), and physical function (17 items).
+Developed over 30 years ago, the WOMAC has been revised multiple times to its most current version (version 3.1).
+Over time the questionnaire has changed but in its present form, it consists of 24 items divided into three (3) subscales: pain (5 items), stiffness (2 items) and physical function (17 items).
 Patients are asked a range of questions about their ability to carry out daily activities such as using the stairs, rising from sitting, lying in bed and conducting light or heavy domestic duties.
-All the items are scored on a scale of 0-4 (lower scores indicate lower levels of symptoms or physical disability).
-Values are summed up for a combined WOMAC score.
-This is also the most popular and common method used, although other aggregation methods have been used.
-The higher the score, the higher the amount of pain, stiffness, and a high level of functional limitations.
+All the items are scored on a scale of 0-4 (lower scores indicate lower levels of symptoms or physical disability) and values are summed up for a combined WOMAC score.
+While this is the most common method used to calculate the final score other methods of aggregating scores have also been used.

 The relatively simple nature of the WOMAC survey means that it can be completed in a short amount of time and scored in just 5-10 minutes.

-A potential consideration of the WOMAC is the stiffness subscale (one of the three scoring subscales).
-It’s shown to have low test-retest reliability, and the physical function subscale is limited in its ability to detect change.
+A consideration of the WOMAC is that the stiffness subscale (one of the three scoring subscales) has been shown to have low test-retest reliability and the physical function subscale is limited in its ability to detect change.

 Paid.
 The WOMAC measure requires a license.
 To learn more or to obtain a license, please visit their website: www.womac.com/contact/index.php.